 These questions will help you to get a defined image of your ideal buyer, who they are, and what they need.

-Remember, the more detail you provide the easier it will be to create content that converts for your ideal buyers, from reader to customer.
+Remember, the more detail you provide the easier it will be to create marketing writing for your ideal buyers, from reader to customer.

 A spreadsheet can help you stay organized.
-Try assigning your content to one of the following spreadsheet headings/ categories:
+Try assigning your marketing writing to one of the following spreadsheet headings or categories:

-- Content Type: Blog, eBook, Video, Infographic, etc.
+- Content Type: Blogs, eBooks, Videos, Infographics, etc.

 - Content Covered: What is the main/ principal topic or subject